api3dao/oev-docs/docs/oev/searchers/obtaining-dapi-beacons.md

 Encoding or decoding data feed details is simple, but depends on whether the feed is a beacon (single source) or a beacon set (multi sources).
 Assume we have encoded `dataFeedDetails` and we need to decode it.
+Note, the encoding follows a similar principle.

 The decoding of a beacon: